overlay-market/overlay-docs/docs/Funded Trader Program/02-Start-Evaluation.md

 ## Outcomes

-### 1️⃣ You Reach Volume + PnL Targets
+### 1️⃣ You Reach All Targets

-If you successfully reach both targets:
+If you successfully reach All targets:

 - Your locked collateral is returned.
 - Your evaluation profits are returned.